bizancio3/ml-zoomcamp/12-capstone-project/README.md

 **NOTE:** \
 The selected model to be deployed is included by default in this repository as pickle file (fire1.bin). \
-If you want to generate the file again, run within pipenv shell:
+If you want to generate the file again, run within the pipenv shell:

     python train.py